mandober/rust-debrief/apx/glossary/glossary-math.md

 ## Conjecture
 An unproved statement that is believed true is called a conjecture.
 To be considered a conjecture, a statement must usually be proposed publicly, at which point the name of the proponent may be attached to the conjecture, as with Goldbach's conjecture.
 Other famous conjectures include the Collatz conjecture and the Riemann hypothesis.
 On the other hand, Fermat's Last Theorem has always been known by that name, even before it was proved; it was never known as "Fermat's conjecture".

+## Dedekindian
+Richard Dedekind (1831–1916) is known as the last universal matematician, having dabbled successfully in every branch of math known at his time.
+Because of this, this adjective is ideal for occasional use as a placeholder for a proper one, which you just can't seem to remember but strongly feel that the noun needs qualification.

 ## Defeasible inference
-Defeasible inferences is a kind of inference in which reasoners draw tentative conclusions, enabling reasoners to retract their conclusions based on further evidence.
+Defeasible inferences is a kind of inference in which reasoners draw tentative conclusions, reserving the right to retract their conclusions based on further evidence.

 ## Defeasible reasoning
 Defeasible reasoning is rationally compelling but deductively invalid kind of reasoning.